-Figure 14: ALZ Accuracy.
+Figure 11: ALZ Accuracy.

-Figure 15: Interaction reduction.
+Figure 12: MavLab virtual inhabitant interaction reduction.

-The additional abstractions in the hierarchy coupled with a next state produced by ALZ and a probability of membership from ED to provide input to the belief state create a system that improves automation performance over a flat model or prediction alone.
+The additional abstractions in the hierarchy coupled

-Figure 13: Learned HHMM from MavPad inhabitant data.
+with a next state produced by ALZ and a probability of membership from ED to provide input to the belief state create a system that improves automation performance over a flat model or prediction alone.
+This simulation provided very clean data with consistent patterns which made for good episode discovery results.
+Some of the patterns started with automatable events which make them almost impossible to automate because when ProPHeT believes that the episode is being observed, the automatable event opportunity has already passed.
+This experiment represents some of the best performance of this technique, but it does not include any ARBITER rules-only automation through the learned model.

-6.2 A Day in the Life of a Real Inhabitant
+5.2 MavPad Inhabitant 2

 As an illustration of the viability of the architecture, the techniques described in this paper, and the MavHome system deployed in the MavPad, we have evaluated a typical day in the inhabitant's life with the goal of reducing the inhabitant's interactions with the lighting in the MavPad.
-The data was restricted to just motion and lighting interactions which account for an average of 10,310 events per day.
+The data was restricted to just motion and lighting interactions which account for an average of 10,310 events per day (filtered to approximately 420 events/day).
 There are on average 18 lighting device interactions a day with the remainder being motion information.
-Using our ResiSim (Residentual Simulator) tool which exactly replicates the real MavPad, we trained ALZ and ED on real data and then repeated a typical MavPad inhabitant day in the simulator to determine if the system could automate the lights throughout the day in real-time.
-Figure 11 shows a graphical view of the MavPad data under simulation playback.
+Using our ResiSim tool which exactly replicates the real MavPad, we trained ALZ and ED on real data and then repeated a typical MavPad inhabitant day in the simulator to determine if the system could automate the lights throughout the day in real-time.

 ALZ processed the data and converged to 99.99% accuracy on test data from the data set.
-When the system was run with automation decisions being made by ALZ alone, it was able to reduce interactions by one event as shown in Figure 16.
+When the system was run with automation decisions being made by ALZ alone, it was able to reduce interactions by one event as shown in Figure 13.
 ALZ performance on streaming data maintained between 40-60% accuracy.

 ED processed the data and found 10 interesting episodes that correspond to automatable actions.
 This was abstracted through ED to three abstract nodes.
 A HHMM was constructed in ProPHeT.
-Figure 13 shows this model without the production nodes (it is difficult to show the full models because even the simple models when printed take over seven feet of paper in order to be legible).
+Figure 14 shows this model without the production nodes (it is difficult to show the full models because even the simple models when printed take over seven feet of paper in order to be legible).
 This system was able to reduce interactions by 72.2% to five interactions.
 As a comparison, the HHMM produced was flattened and the abstract nodes removed to produce a flat HMM.
 This HMM was still able to reduce interactions by 33.3% to 12.
-Comparative results are shown in Figure 16.
+Comparative results are shown in Figure 13.

-Figure 16: Interaction reduction.
+Figure 13: MavPad Inhabitant 2 Interaction reduction.